PhoniExZoe/Hydrostatic-Bearing-Designer/README.md

 ## Acknowledgments

 * The writing format of this README file is based on the reference of FEATool.
-* Big thanks to Cindy Hsieh for being my teammate and working together with me to organize experimental data and test software.
+* Big thanks to Cindy Hsieh for being my teammate and helping me organize experimental data and test software.